browserengineering/book/book/embeds.md

 This chapter introduced how the browser handles embedded content use cases like images and iframes.
 Reiterating the main points:

-* Non-HTML *embedded content*---images, video, canvas, iframes, input elements, and plugins---can be embedded in a web page
+- non-HTML *embedded content*---images, video, canvas, iframes, input elements, and plugins---can be embedded in a web page;

-* Embedded content comes with its own performance concerns---like image decoding time---and necessitates custom optimizations
+- embedded content comes with its own performance concerns---like image decoding time---and necessitates custom optimizations;

-* Iframes are a particularly important kind of embedded content, having over time replaced browser plugins as the standard way to easily embed complex content into a web page
+- iframes are a particularly important kind of embedded content, having over time replaced browser plugins as the standard way to easily embed complex content into a web page;

-* Iframes introduce all the complexities of the web---rendering, event handling, navigation, security---into the browser's handling of embedded content.
-However, this complexity is justified, because they enable important cross-origin use cases like ads, video, and social media buttons
+- and iframes introduce all the complexities of the web---rendering, event handling, navigation, security---into the browser's handling of embedded content.
+However, this complexity is justified, because they enable important cross-origin use cases like ads, video, and social media buttons.

 And as we hope you saw in this chapter, none of these features are too difficult to implement, though---as you'll see in the exercises